joao-frohlich/cpython/Doc/library/datetime.rst

 (4)
    :class:`date` objects are equal if they represent the same date.

-   :class:`!date` objects that are not also :class:`.datetime` instances are never equal to :class:`!datetime` objects, even if they represent the same date.

 (5)
    *date1* is considered less than *date2* when *date1* precedes *date2* in time.
    In other words, ``date1 < date2`` if and only if ``date1.toordinal() <
    date2.toordinal()``.

-   Order comparison between a :class:`!date` object that is not also a :class:`.datetime` instance and a :class:`!datetime` object raises :exc:`TypeError`.

-.. versionchanged:: 3.13
-   Comparison between :class:`.datetime` object and an instance of the :class:`date` subclass that is not a :class:`!datetime` subclass no longer converts the latter to :class:`!date`, ignoring the time part and the time zone.
-   The default behavior can be changed by overriding the special comparison methods in subclasses.

 In Boolean contexts, all :class:`date` objects are considered to be true.